egXcoder/Study-Repository/caching/redis.md

         - maxmemory 1gb
         - maxmemory-policy noeviction

-Q: in a website, where bottle necks are queries that is not repeated, like searching.. is redis can be applied to it. or for such queries redis is difficult to optimize anything?
+Q: if bottlenecks are queries that is not repeated, like searching.. is redis can be applied to it?
 - Redis is excellent for repeated or predictable lookups.
 - But for one-off, highly dynamic search queries, Redis is usually not the right tool for acceleration.